Loading...

 Navigate criminal proceedings.

-Being arrested for Driving Under the Influence (DUI) in Freestone County, Texas, can be a frightening and confusing experience.
-This guide is designed to provide immediate, practical information to help you understand what happens next and what steps you need to take.
-We'll cover everything from the initial arrest to critical deadlines, bail, court proceedings, and getting your license and car back.
+Being arrested for DUI in Freestone County can be overwhelming.
+The Freestone County Sheriff's Office actively patrols the area, so knowing what to do next is crucial.
+This guide provides immediate, practical information to help you navigate the process, from the initial arrest to understanding your rights and options.
+We'll cover everything from securing your release to navigating court proceedings, protecting your driving privileges, and retrieving your vehicle.
 This information is intended to provide guidance and should not be substituted for legal advice from a qualified attorney.

 Arrest and Field Sobriety Tests: After being pulled over and suspected of DUI, the officer likely conducted field sobriety tests (FSTs).
 These tests are used to assess your coordination and mental acuity.
 You may have also been asked to provide a breath or blood sample to measure your Blood Alcohol Content (BAC).
 Remember that in Texas, the legal BAC limit is 0.08.